Jewels of Mary, Queen of Scots: French fashion and the Scottish queen

+Jewels for wedding in Paris

-Mary's mother asked her to buy a chiming watch for her, from a maker who worked for Henry II.
+Mary's mother, Mary of Guise, asked her to buy a chiming watch for her, from a maker who worked for Henry II.
 Mary was betrothed to the French prince Francis, and was given jewels to wear which were regarded as the property of the French crown.
-Her jewelled appearance at their wedding in 1558 included necklaces with a pendant of "incalculable value."
-Her mother-in-law, Catherine de' Medici, gave her necklaces which she had commissioned from goldsmiths in Lyon and Paris.
-Mary wrote that Henry II of France, Catherine, and her uncles had each given her a brodure de piarrerie, a border set with precious stones.
+Her jewelled appearance at their wedding in 1558 included a necklace with a pendant of "incalculable value", described as "a son col pendoit une bague d'une valeur inestimable.
+Mary wrote that Henry II of France, Catherine, and her uncles had each given her a brodure de piarrerie, a border (perhaps for a French hood) set with precious stones.

+On the day of her wedding, suspended at her forehead from her crown, was the famous ruby called the "Egg of Naples".
+Mary's mother-in-law, Catherine de' Medici, gave her the necklace and pendant which she had commissioned from goldsmiths in Lyon and Paris.
+By the time of Mary's marriage, Mathurin Lussault was known as Mary's goldsmith.
+Other goldsmiths who worked for the wedding ensemble were; Jean Joly, Jean Doublet (the Dauphin's goldsmith), and Nicolas Vara, a gilder and engraver.
+Denis Gilbert trawled the shops of Paris for rings and stones, and a lapidary called Badouet supplied 58 emerald buttons.
+Two merchants from Lyon, Pierre Vast and Michel Fauré, supplied a faceted diamond set in a shield for the necklace that Catherine de' Medici gave Mary on her wedding day.
+The diamond cost 380 livres.
+Claude Héry supplied a cabochon diamond, costing 292 livres.
+The pendant may have been the jewel later known as the Great H of Scotland.

+On 6 July 1559, Mary, as Reine dauphine, ordered counterfeit precious stones for masque costumes from a painter Éloi Lemannyer, for the weddings of Elisabeth of Valois and Margaret of Valois.
+Lemmanyer, an usher of the Dauphin's chamber, provided 1,262 imitation rubies, diamonds, and emeralds.
+Henry II of France was injured at a tournament and died on 10 July.
+Mary asked the Duchess of Valentinois to make an inventory of the French king's cabinet and all his jewels.

 In the 1570s, Mary sent her godchild, a daughter of the French ambassador Michel de Castelnau, a jewel which had been a present in her childhood from Henry II as a pledge of her affection to the girl and her family.